 However, with twenty years of economic stagnation, an aging population and the difficult recovery from the March 2011 Tohoku Earthquake and Tsunami there are signs of hope for the Japanese people.
 The Japanese appear to be on the verge of a new openness to the Gospel, and it is time to begin a new investment in reaching the Japanese for the Lord.

 PreparationIan Smith has been called by God to share the Gospel with the Japanese people.
 Ian came to faith in Jesus as a teenager in Olympia WA, and went on to attend the University of Washington in Seattle where he received degrees in Asian Studies and History.
 Sensing God's call on his life he pursued further studies in Missions at Wheaton College in Illinois.
 Ian has lived and served in Japan, South Korean and among Bhutanese Nepali refugees in Chicago, IL.
-In 2012, Ian was commissioned by Converge Worldwide as a career missionary to Japan.
+In 2012, Ian was commissioned by Converge as a missionary to Japan.

 Converge has been actively ministering in Japan since 1948.
 Ian is part of a team of missionaries that have years of fruitful ministry and experience in Japan.
 Ian works in partnership with the pastors of the Japanese Baptist Church Association with the long term goal of catalyzing new church planting and making disciples.
 His desire is to see a church planting movement begin among the Japanese.

 OpportunityIn Japan there are many opportunities for pioneering mission work where no one has sown seeds before.
 Japan is an open country--but unlike its East Asian neighbors, the Japanese people's hearts have not always been open to the Gospel.
 Historically Japan has proven to be a difficult mission field because of its ethnic and cultural homogeneity and the economic and material prosperity of the people living there.
 The Japanese have only been receptive to Christian witness three separate times in their history--each of these periods was during a time of turmoil and uncertainty.
 It appears that Japan is again entering one of these periods.